OrnitheMC/ornithe-standard-libraries/libraries/config/README.md

 ## Custom option types

 The API allows you to provide custom option types, so long as you register the required serializers.
 Network serializers must be provided, as well as file serializers for the type your config uses.
 These serializers should be registered in your mod's entrypoint.

-Custom options of immutable types are the most straightforward.
-Immutable types are classes that do not allow their data to be modified.
-Immutable types include primitives such as `boolean`, `float`, and `int`, but classes such as `String`, `UUID`, and `Path` are also examples of immutable types.
-Options for these types should made by extending the `BaseOption` class.
+Custom options should extend either the `BaseOption` or `ModifiableOption` class.
+See [What is an option?](#what-is-an-option) for more details.
+A few examples are shown below.

 ```java
 package com.example;